I have been living with a tomato intolerance my entire life. I enjoy writing about ways to cope with a tomato

 Whether you have an allergy, sensitivity, or intolerance to them as I do, or you simply don't have tomatoes on hand, here are some great substitutes for tomato sauce, crushed tomatoes, and more that you can use in your everyday cooking.

 From soups to sandwiches to pizzas, there is always a tomato substitute available There are quick, ready sauce solutions for those of you who are busy, rushed, or just looking for the best flavor alternative.

-There are also bell pepper, chili powder, and paprika options that will help along those of you who do from-scratch cooking.
+There are also bell pepper, chili powder, and paprika options that will help those of you who do from-scratch cooking.

 If you are explicitly looking for the closest flavor and feel possible to tomatoes, the following sauce is the most similar in terms of taste and texture and is enjoyable on a wide variety of dishes.

 This is actually a red bell pepper and eggplant spread that has an uncanny similarity to the texture and taste of tomato sauce.
 The ingredients in this Ajvar are: peppers, eggplant, sugar, sunflower oil, salt, acetic acid, garlic, and natural pepper flavoring.

 The product is imported from Bulgaria, which is one of the reasons the ingredients are very wholesome.
 Foods imported from Europe tend to have fewer additives, artificial colors, etc.

-I use this product two-fold: first, if I want pasta, I'll add a little water to the Ajvar and mix over heat.
+I use this product two-fold: First, if I want pasta, I'll add a little water to the Ajvar and mix it over heat.
 Then I just pour it over my pasta.
 Next, I use this product full-strength as a substitute for pizza sauce.
-I have used it also on veal parmesan.
+I have also used it on veal Parmesan.

 This product is highly suited for people with allergies and intolerances to tomato.
 I'm a little addicted to this stuff myself.
 People you serve this sauce to might not even know it isn't tomato sauce.
 That is how close the flavor is.